leangjia/blender_docs/manual/troubleshooting/crash.rst

 so ``test.blend`` will create a file called ``test.crash.txt``.

-Batch scripts are provided in Blender installation directory which may be run to obtain blender debug log and system info text files:
+Batch scripts are provided in Blender installation directory which may be run to obtain the Blender debug log and system info text files:

 - ``blender_debug_log.cmd`` is used in most cases.
 - ``blender_debug_gpu.cmd`` and ``blender_debug_gpu_workaround.cmd`` log GPU-related errors.